Soeg1916/heya/KOYEB_DEPLOYMENT.md

-# Koyeb Deployment Instructions
+# Koyeb Deployment Instructions (No Docker)

-This guide will walk you through deploying the Cryptocurrency Recovery Tool on Koyeb.
+This guide will walk you through deploying the Cryptocurrency Recovery Tool on Koyeb using Buildpacks (without Docker).

 ## Prerequisites